EmpowerTours/example-directory-structure/Executive_summary.md

-# EmpowerTour Thailand: Transformative Tourism for a Global Community
+# EmpowerTours Thailand: Transformative Tourism for a Global Community

 ## Overview
-EmpowerTour Thailand is a visionary startup founded by Earvin Narciso Gallardo Bravo, a seasoned United States Marine with a mission to redefine tourism through technology, cultural immersion, and community empowerment.
+EmpowerTours Thailand is a visionary startup founded by Earvin Narciso Gallardo Bravo, a seasoned United States Marine with a mission to redefine tourism through technology, cultural immersion, and community empowerment.
 Our holistic approach aims to create authentic, sustainable, and transformative travel experiences in the heart of Thailand.

 ## Vision
 To bring the world together through innovative tourism, leveraging technology, media marketing, and local engagement to create a global community of empowered travelers.

 ## Mission
-EmpowerTour Thailand seeks to establish itself as a leader in responsible tourism by integrating cutting-edge technology, fostering cultural enrichment, and empowering local communities.
+EmpowerTours Thailand seeks to establish itself as a leader in responsible tourism by integrating cutting-edge technology, fostering cultural enrichment, and empowering local communities.
 We strive to provide travelers with unique, personalized experiences that go beyond traditional tourism, leaving a positive impact on both visitors and the destinations they explore.

 ## Key Features